3MFConsortium/spec_core/3MF Core Specification.md

 | endindex   | **ST\_ResourceIndex**   | required   |   | References the end index of the reference range in the mesh triangle list. |

 A \<refrange> element in a triangle set refers to the zero-based indexed \<triangle> elements that are contained in the _triangles node._
-The \<refrange> element inserts into the parent triangle set all triangles from the _triangles node_ with index between inclusively startindex and the endindex
+The \<refrange> element inserts into the parent triangle set all triangles from the _triangles node_ with index between inclusively startindex and the endindex.

 ### 4.1.6.
 Mesh Mirror Transforms